 As you do this, you may feel the energy shifting or leaving your body.
 You may feel nothing.
 However, over time you will sensitize yourself and in doing so you will eventually be able to feel the energy moving.
 By getting grounded, you may find yourself open to all the sunshine that summer has to offer.

-For more personalized guidance on becoming more grounded in the moment, schedule a consultation with Rose today.
+For more personalized guidance on grounding to improve your energy and your health, schedule a consultation with Rose today.

 What To Remember:The desire to embrace summer to its fullest can lead to a crowded schedule.